junzhanghw/draft-deshpande-multi-verifier/draft-deshpande-rats-multi-verifier.md

 All communications between entities (Attester-Verifier, Verifier-Verifier, Verifier-RP) MUST be secured using mutually authenticated, confidential, and integrity-protected channels (e.g., TLS).

-Any two verifiers that establish a communication channel SHOULD perform mutual attestation with each other prior to any data exchange.
+It is recommended that any two verifiers establishing a communication channel perform mutual attestation before exchanging  any attestation messages.

 ## Security for Topological Patterns